AliMoal/AliMoal/README.md

 ### Hi there 👋
+All OF MY REPOSITORIES ARE LOCATED IN [MahdaSystem](https://github.com/MahdaSystem) ORGANIZATION 🤩😎😁
 <!--
 **AliMoal/AliMoal** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.